Kiara Banks – Investigator

 Dylan Hix – Attorney

-Dylan joined Disability Rights NC in August 2017 after practicing for six years in the areas of civil litigation and government investigations at a law firm in Washington, D.C.
-Dylan’s work at Disability Rights NC centers on helping individuals with disabilities live in the most integrated community setting.
-He received a bachelor’s degree from the University of Oregon and a juris doctorate from Northwestern University.
-Dylan is licensed to practice law in Washington, D.C. and is not licensed in North Carolina.
+Dylan joined Disability Rights NC in August 2017. after practicing for six years in the areas of civil litigation and government investigations at a law firm in Washington, DC.
+His work at DRNC is focused on ensuring that people with disabilities have opportunities and choices to live in integrated community settings.
+Dylan received his JD from Northwestern University and his BA from the University of Oregon.

 Chris Hodgson – Attorney

 Chris joined Disability Rights NC in August 2015.
-He received a bachelor’s degree from Southern Illinois University, a master’s degree from Texas A&M University, and a juris doctorate degree from University of North Carolina at Chapel Hill School of Law.
-Chris developed his passion for disability rights prior to law school as a direct care aide, case manager, and day program coordinator.
+He earned his JD from the University of North Carolina at Chapel Hill School of Law, MA from Texas A&M University, and BA from Southern Illinois University.
+Chris developed his passion for disability rights prior to law school through his work as a direct care aide, case manager, and day program coordinator.

 Meredith Huml – Intake Specialist

-Meredith joined Disability Rights on a part-time basis in May 2017 and then full-time in December 2017.
-She previously worked as an Independent Living Specialist at Alliance of Disability Advocates.
+Meredith joined Disability Rights NC on in May 2017.
+She previously worked as an Independent Living Specialist at Alliance of Disability Advocates in Raleigh.
 Meredith has FSHD, a form of Muscular Dystrophy, and is an active member in the FSH Society.
 She and her father wrote a book on MD, published in July 2015, and continue to publish papers on FSHD in the hopes of spreading awareness and one day finding a cure.
 She enjoys writing, snacking, petting people’s dogs, and spending time with her loved ones.

 Emma Kinyanjui – Senior Attorney